Housed in a fine Georgian building, the William Morris Gallery is the only gallery in Britain dedicated to the leader of the Arts and Crafts movement.

 The highly influential Bauhaus school of art, which existed between 1919 and 1933, was itself deeply indebted to the work of William Morris.
 Its founder, Walter Gropius, acknowledged this relationship, but there has never before been an exhibition in the UK exploring the connections.

-In October, the William Morris Gallery hopes to present Pioneers: William Morris and the Bauhaus, an exhibition showing side-by-side for the first time objects made at the Bauhaus with objects from the Arts and Crafts movement.
-The gallery is running an Art Happens crowdfunding campaign to help make this exciting project happen.
+Now, William Morris Gallery presents Pioneers: William Morris and the Bauhaus, an exhibition showing side-by-side for the first time objects made at the Bauhaus with objects from the Arts and Crafts movement (until 26 January 2020).
+This exhibition was made possible by the support of 328 funders through our crowdfunding platform, Art Happens.